yWorks/yfiles-for-html-demos/demos/03-tutorial-application-features/application-features-base/README.md

 The base application provides a general toolbar and a ready to use [GraphComponent](https://docs.yworks.com/yfileshtml/#/api/GraphComponent) that is initialized with simple styles and a [GraphEditorInputMode](https://docs.yworks.com/yfileshtml/#/api/GraphEditorInputMode) to enable default graph editing gestures.

 See the sources for details.

+## App Generator

+Use the [App Generator](https://www.yworks.com/products/app-generator) to create visualization prototypes – quickly and easily.